 Pixar's "Inside Out" is a great example of happiness and sadness

 If you haven't watched Pixar's "Inside Out" yet, I highly recommend that you do.
 A key plot in this movie is about how sadness is critical in a healthy and natural life.

-Even though we can try our hardest to block it, restrict it or just to deny it, doing so will only result in unhappiness down the line.
+Even though we can try our hardest to block it, restrict it, or just deny it, doing so will only result in more unhappiness down the line.

 This hilarious scene shows how the lead character of the movie "Joy" tries to block, resist and deny "Sadness" to become a natural part of the brain.
 She draws a circle of sadness in order to contain it.

 You probably know the answer.
 Turning off sadness in your life doesn't work.

 I won't spoil the movie.
 Just watch it, as it adds a brilliant, funny and creative twist to the constant "battle" between sadness and happiness.